Breadkenty/SmashHub/Documentation/CODE_OF_CONDUCT.md

-# Smash Combos Code of Conduct
+# SmashHub Code of Conduct

 ## Our Pledge